Retirement Living Hub

 • Review Financial Stability: Ask about the community’s financial health, reserve funds, and any upcoming major projects.

 • Visitor Policies: Understand the rules for guests, including children and grandchildren.
+We wanted to make sure Lily and Noah could visit easily.

 • Pet Policies: If you have a pet, ensure the community’s rules are compatible with your needs.